Archetypes

 - Goddramon (EN: "Goldramon") ("Four Great Dragons") (YR)

-A token-generation deck with an inconsistent buildup.
-Its gameplan is to set up blockers, use <Raid>, and optionally play out level 6s by effect at the cost of deleting them at the end of opponent's turn.
-There's two ways to play this deck: you either attempt to OTK with ST19 Arisa, or you just try to approach it as a swarmy control deck with self-healing on removal.
+A token-generation deck with an option-spam playstyle and an inconsistent buildup.
+Its gameplan is to set up blockers, swing with <Raid>, and optionally play out level 6s by effect at the cost of deleting them at the end of opponent's turn.
+Due to the buildup being jank as hell and all your searchers bot-decking half your cards, it is arguably more popular to run Goddramon as a top end over a Puppet base than it is to actually run the deck tribal.

 From Ghost Game